Virtual TimeClock Support Blog

 On rare occasions, Network Edition employee time clock users may come across a message in the Server Manager that says Server cannot be auto discovered by clients.
-When auto discovery is unavailable, new client installations will need to be manually connected to your TimeClock Server.
+Attempted to bind to a network port that is already in use.
+When auto discovery is unavailable, it means new client installations will need to connect to your TimeClock Server by manually entering the server IP address.
 This brief blog will outline the steps to restore the auto discovery functionality.

 Note: The following article outlines steps to take in a Windows operating system.
 MacOS users can usually restore auto discovery by removing and reinstalling the TimeClock daemon from the File menu or restarting their computer.

 When auto discovery is not available in the Server Manager it's usually because the Windows DNS Server has used the same port (56778) that Virtual TimeClock relies on for auto discovery.
 The solution is to stop the Windows DNS service, allow Virtual TimeClock to take the port, and then restart the DNS service.

 Restoring Auto Discovery

 To restore auto discovery, first try restarting your computer.
 If that does not fix the problem, follow the steps below: